AdityaKshettri/The-Location-App-using-ReactNative/README.md

 2- Go to @adityakshettri/the-location-app directly inside the Expo Client app in your android/ios mobile device.

 3- This will automatically run my app in the Expo Client app in your android/ios mobile device.
+Now you can save various images with location in your app.

 4- Also, my app will be automatically updated in your android/ios mobile device whenever it is required.